 Before a member of the public obtains a reader’s ticket and consults records in the Reading Room, they must agree to abide by the Rules for Readers.

 1. The Reading Room is open to readers holding a current reader’s ticket issued by the National Archives.
 Readers are admitted to the Reading Room only for the purpose of reading archives, finding aids or reference works.
-When applying for a reader’s ticket, photographic proof of identity must be produced.
+When applying for a reader’s ticket, photographic proof of identity – and of address – must be produced.

 2. Readers must sign the Attendance Book in the entrance hall on the ground floor each day.